-I have been given a copy of the SY 2019-20 Students/Parents and Guardians Handbook.
-I understand the expectations and responsibilities of being a Student/Parent/Guardian of a student at Window Rock high School.
-In particular, I am aware that the school policies and rules are contained in this handbook.
+I have been given a copy of the SY 2023-2024 Students/Parents and Guardians Handbook.
+I understand the expectations and responsibilities of being a Student/Parent/Guardian of a student at Tsehootsooi Middle School.
+I am aware that the school policies and rules are contained in this handbook.
 I understand violation may result in severe consequences, including, out of school suspension, expulsion, notification of Parents/Guardian and even notification of the Police Department.